xcart/xcart-docs/_pages/kb_en/general_setup/installation/managing_modules/activating_and_deactivating_modules.md

 2. Switch the On/Off trigger below the addon name to the "Off" state.
     ![addon_deactivate.png]({{site.baseurl}}/attachments/ref_uEnDBBA7/addon_deactivate.png)

-3. Click **Save changes**.
+3. Click **Apply changes**.
 This starts the addon deactivation process.
-After it is finished, the addon will be disabled.
+Once your store has been redeployed, you will find the addon disabled.

 ## Uninstalling Addons

-To uninstall (delete) addon you are not planning to use further use the **'Trash'** icon bellow the addon name and click **Save changes**.
+To uninstall (delete) addon you are not planning to use further use the **'Trash'** icon bellow the addon name and click **Apply changes**.
 ![addon_delete.png]({{site.baseurl}}/attachments/ref_uEnDBBA7/addon_delete.png)

+This starts the addon deinstallation process.
+Once your store has been redeployed, the addon will be removed from your store.

 {% note info %}
-It's recommended to uninstall addons that are out of use to facilitate the overall store performance.
+It is recommended to uninstall any addons that you do not use to facilitate the overall store performance.
 {% endnote %}

 _Related pages:_